SparkFun

 - duty cycle

-- The fraction of time a signal or light source is switched on during a repeating cycle.
-On a proximity sensor, changing the duty cycle can affect detection range, response speed, accuracy and power use.
+- The fraction of time a signal or power source is switched on during each repeating on/off cycle, usually given as a percentage.
+It is central to PWM (pulse-width modulation), where adjusting the duty cycle controls things like LED brightness, motor speed or heater power, and on devices such as proximity sensors it can also affect detection range, response speed, accuracy and power use.

 - Headers